xmamalou/pagerank/README.md

 Building is easy and automated; just use one of the script files provided in the `scripts/` directory.
 You need CMake to build this project.

 >[!NOTE]
-> The build scripts by default assume you have Ninja installed.
+> The build scripts by default assume that if you have Ninja installed, you will want to use *it* instead of Make.
 Use `--no-weeb` to override this assumption